yllan/xcode-git-cfbundleversion/README.markdown

 Requirements
 ------------

 You need to install osx-plist ruby gem.
 This is because new Xcode (no idea since when) will save Info.plist in binary plist format.
-If you try to  manipulate them directly as plaintext, your Info.plist will become junk.
+If you try to manipulate it directly as plaintext, your Info.plist will become junk.

     $ [sudo] gem sources -a http://gems.github.com/ (you only need to do this once)
     $ [sudo] gem install kballard-osx-plist